 Malaria is one of the deadliest mosquito-borne disease affecting humans, mainly the young.
 It is transmitted through mosquito bites and is caused by parasitic protozoans.

 Dengue is a mosquito-borne viral infection.
 It has a tiring effect on a human body.
 Symptoms of dengue emerge four to six days after the infection.

 • High Fever

 • Pain behind the eyes

-This is another disease spread by mosquitoes.
-Yellow because of the jaundice affect some patients inhabit.
+Mosquitoes cause this disease too among the commonly heard mosquito diseases.
+Yellow because of the jaundice effect some patients inhabit.

 • Loss of appetite